iNoahNothing/support-perform/README.md

 A Kubernetes cluster and boilerplate of the configuration files will be provided.
 Your challenge will be to figure out to get everything deployed and running.

-You may use any resources available to you (including the person in the room with you :D) to complete this.
+Use any and resources available to you (including the person on the Zoom call with you :D)

 Do not get discouraged if you do not know how to do something.
 Completing the exercise is not as important as your thought process and ability to use resources available to you.